EsamMegahed/law-office-system-MVT/README.md

-Hello This A Laywer system to mange the cases and analys
+Hello This A Laywer system With Django MVT to manage the cases and analys case data

 this system give You a  control to create